AdobeDocs/marketo-learn.en/help/tutorial-inherited-instance/develop-an-instance-governance-guide.md

 Get Started by downloading this [simple template](/help/tutorial-inherited-instance/_assets/downloads/Adobe_Marketo_Engage_Inherited_Instance_Documentation-Changlog.xlsx).

-Follow these steps to develop your governance guide and documentation:
+Follow the steps above to develop your governance guide and documentation.
+As you work through the process, keep these rules of thumb in mind:

 **Update your existing documentation:**
 It is crucial to keep your documentation up to date.
 If it has not been modified for the past 3 years, commit time to revise your documentation as you audit your instance.